 Nutritionists and dietitians are highly trained members of the medical and lifestyle team whose skills in designing food plans aren’t matched by anyone in medicine.
-That said, did you know that prior to seeking their Doctoral degrees, the vast majority of physical therapists earned Bachelor’s level training in a health-related field where they too have gained useful skills in nutrition?
+That said, did you know that prior to seeking their Doctoral degrees, the vast majority of physical therapists earned Bachelor’s level training in a health-related field where they, too, have gained valuable skills in nutrition?

-What many don’t realize is that this is the same EXACT training that most nutritionists and dietitians have.
-Some practicing physical therapists actually have advanced training in nutrition.
+Many don’t realize this is the same EXACT training that most nutritionists and dietitians have.
+Some practicing physical therapists have advanced training in nutrition.
 The biggest difference is that instead of seeking licensure in nutrition, we chose a physical medicine practice.
-So how does this info help you, the client?
+So, how does this info help you, the client?

-Nutrition plays a large role in the way that people deal with pain and also the way they are going to heal.
-To be a truly complete NEW BREED PHYSICAL THERAPIST, you must address your clients’ nutrition concerns and barriers to ensure that you are having an impact on all the dimensions of getting all-the-way well.
+Nutrition plays a significant role in how people deal with pain and how they are going to heal.
+To be a complete NEW BREED PHYSICAL THERAPIST, you must address your clients’ nutrition concerns and barriers to ensure you are impacting all the dimensions of getting well.

 As I practice physical therapy and strength and conditioning, clients often ask questions about how their nutrition could impact their outcomes.
-In most cases, clients don’t need to be specifically walked through a diet plan.
-It sure is helpful to have this kind of structure when clients ask for it.
-When this happens, we send them to some of the country’s best nutrition pros.
+Clients usually don’t need to be explicitly walked through a diet plan.
+Having this kind of structure when clients ask for it is helpful.
+We send them to some of the country’s best nutrition pros when this happens.
 However, most people are making such HUGE mistakes with their personal nutrition that very basic biochemistry and physiology recommendations can be made that have a long and lasting effect.

 Nutrition Tips From Your Physical Therapist